Stretton, Queensland: Geography

 Stretton is 17 km from the Brisbane Central Business District, and borders the suburbs of Calamvale, Sunnybank Hills, Karawatha, Kuraby, and Drewvale.

 The northern part of Stretton includes several hills, but the land flattens out towards the south.
 The southern part has more vegetation, as it joins Karawatha Forest to the south-east and the Calamvale Creek wetlands on the south-west.

 History

 In the early 19th century, the area and many of today's suburbs around the Sunnybank area were part of a vast area known as Coopers Plains.
 In 1861, Governor Bowen declared a wide area that included Eight Mile Plains to Stretton as a Brisbane Agricultural Reserve.
 This agricultural reserve was originally used as a source of timber, but when it was found to be good farming land, settlers quickly turned it into farms that produced sought-after fruit, vegetables, and poultry.

 A military map from 1922 shows only four houses in the area that is now Stretton.

 Stretton was gazetted as a suburb of Brisbane in 1972, and was named after George Stretton, a settler, postmaster and hotelier at Browns Plains in the 1870s.

-In 1989, there was controversy regarding the sale of land to Asian investors, and there is a large Asian population in the suburb today.
+In 1989, there was controversy regarding the sale of land to Asian investors.

-With rare exceptions, the dwellings in Stretton are stand-alone houses – generally modern, brick and tile.
-Houses in the north-west corner of Stretton include many huge, multi-storey mansions.

 Stretton State College opened on 1 January 2006.